rebcabin/tangledown/README.md

     """Get lines from a file named fn.
 Replace
     'raw' fenceposts with blank lines.
 Write full path to a secret place for the Tangledown kernel to pick it up.
-    Return tuple of file name (for Tracer) and lines """
+    Return tuple of file path (for TangleUp's Tracer) and lines."""
     <block name="save-afile-path-for-kernel"></block>
     xpath = save_aFile_path_for_kernel(fn)
     with open(fn) as f: